ceandrade/brkga_mp_ipr_cpp/README.md

 --------------------------------------------------------------------------------

 We provide a very thorough and easy-to-follow tutorial on using BRKGA effectively.
-We strongly recommend you read the tutorial to make your code works at best within BRKGA.
+We strongly recommend that you read the tutorial to make sure your code works at best within BRKGA.

 Check out the tutorial and API documentation:
 <https://ceandrade.github.io/brkga_mp_ipr_cpp>